28ede1/untitled-asteroids-repo/README.md

 #### Leaderboard

-Upon death, the player’s time survived and points are recorded in a leaderboard, which tracks the top 5 players.
-This leaderboard allows players to compete for the highest scores and longest survival times.
+Upon death, the player’s time survived and points are recorded in a leaderboard, which tracks the top 5 scores.

 ## Game Controls